-The resident will be expected to dedicate 24 hours of each week to this experience.
-The main focus of the patient care services will revolve around the enhancement of evidence-based medication therapy management (MTM) services for the pharmacy and continued development of medication adherence and geriatric pharmacotherapy.
-In addition, it is expected that the resident will develop relationships with the on-site providers to design and develop proper policy and procedures to enhance the current interprofessional infrastructure of Martin's Point Health Care, to optimize patient care.
+As a resident, you will be expected to dedicate 24 hours of each week to the experience.
+The main focus of the patient care services will revolve around the enhancement of evidence-based MTM services and immunization services for the pharmacy.
+You will also be involved in the development of a medication adherence/medication synchronization and geriatric pharmacotherapy consult program.
+In addition, it is expected that you will develop relationships with the onsite providers to design and develop proper policy and procedures to enhance the current interprofessional infrastructure at Hannaford Pharmacy and Martin’s Point Health Care, to optimize patient care.

 Management and Leadership

-It is anticipated that the resident will spend four hours weekly in the design, implementation and analysis of their resident project.
-The resident will be responsible for the completion of all research training required by both the College of Pharmacy and Martin's Point, study design, data analysis, presentation and manuscript.
+It is anticipated that you will spend 4 hours weekly in the design, implementation and analysis of their residency project.
+You will be responsible for the completion of all research training required by both the university and practice sites, study design, data analysis, presentation and manuscript.

-Staffing will take place within the on-site pharmacy as well as at the off-site mail-order pharmacy.
-The resident will be expected to dedicate four hours weekly to processing prescription orders, participation in telephone interventions and follow-up, and patient counseling.
+Staffing will take place within a Hannaford Pharmacy or the outpatient pharmacy at Martin’s Point Health Care.
+You will be expected to dedicate 4 hours weekly to prescription order processing, participation in telephonic interventions and follow-up and patient counseling.

-Teaching obligations at the College of Pharmacy will make up two concentrated experiences.
-The resident will be responsible for all appropriate academic obligations including, but not limited to, the design and development of didactic lectures and laboratory activities, evaluation and grading.
+Teaching obligations at the college of pharmacy will consist of a concentrated or longitudinal experience in consultation with the resident.
+You will be responsible for all appropriate obligations — including but not limited to — design and development of didactic lectures and laboratory activities, as well as student evaluation and grading.

-Includes oversight of introductory pharmacy practice experience (IPPE) students, as well as advanced pharmacy practice experience (APPE) students, under the direct supervision of a preceptor.
-This will make up one concentration experience.
+Oversight of introductory pharmacy practice experience (IPPE) students as well as advanced pharmacy practice experience (APPE) students, under the direct supervision of a preceptor will make up one concentration experience.

 Academic Leadership and Management (Elective)

-The pharmacy resident will be given the opportunity to work with the Dean of the College of Pharmacy in a concentrated elective in academic leadership and management.
-The resident will be exposed to the increasing role that the College of Pharmacy plays in the development of community partnerships, in an effort to raise awareness of current issues and to promote and enhance community pharmacy practice.
+You will be given the opportunity to work with the Dean of the College of Pharmacy in a concentrated elective in academic leadership and management.
+You will be exposed to the increasing role that the College of Pharmacy plays in the development of community partnerships, in an effort to raise awareness of current issues and to promote and enhance community pharmacy practice.

 Interprofessional Education (Elective)

-The pharmacy resident will have the opportunity to work with many of the ongoing interdisciplinary projects being conducted at the University of New England.
-One such project, the Interdisciplinary Geriatric Education Program (IGEP), is a partnership between the College of Pharmacy and Physician Assistant (PA) Program within UNE's Westbrook College of Health Professions.
+During your pharmacy residency, you will have the opportunity to work with many of the ongoing interdisciplinary projects being conducted at the University of New England.
+One such project, the Interdisciplinary Geriatric Educations Program (IGEP), is a partnership between the College of Pharmacy and Physician Assistant (PA) Program within UNE’s Westbrook College of Health Professions.